Antily15503/Arybin/content/Magic Contents/Lightmancy/A Guide to Lightmancy.md

 > [!abstract] **Notes**
-> I think our world takes Lightmancy too much for granted sometimes.
+> I think our world takes Lightmancy too much for granted sometimes, such that when the day Lightmancy fails we are left without options.

+"The beauty of light is it's limits.
+The beauty of power is in it's weaknesses."
+\- Amerac III
 **Introduction**

 The art of Lightmancy is our greatest weapon against the forces of the mist.
 To wield, train, and fight with light, Lightmancy is perhaps the most glorious defense ever known to mankind.
 However, those that harbor the belief that staff waving and silly lights show is all there is about Lightmancy may be surprised to find the subtle laws and nuances that govern the 7 hues of light.
 There are much more than what meets the eye, or staff, for that matter, and the details are what gets overlooked most often.

 Success within Lightmancy comes down mostly on the executions of details.
 Slight nudges off of what is standard casting may lead to a miss of a spell at best, or a backfire of spell at worst.
 Being careless with the attunement of [[Auralight |light]] may cause your gemstone to shatter, or your whole wand to shatter.
 Therefore, to be successful at Lightmancy, one is steady and patient, even in stressful situations.
 Know your limitations, your prowess, and what is and isn't possible for you, and move forward step by step.